bondeje/OOPC/README.md

 - gcc, clang, or any c compiler with C99-compliant preprocessor that ALSO expands re-entrant macros iteratively.
 The last part being non-standard, but is widely adopted.
 Note that tcc will expand, but probably does it recursively and so these headers can break
 - A shell script that replaces "OOP_NEWLINE" and "OOP_TAB" with the appropriate newline characters and spaces/tabs.
 The latter is so that the resulting headers are not garbage to look at, but the replacement of "OOP_NEWLINE" is essential to functionality.
 Unfortunately, a separate pass is needed because C preprocessors do not have facilities to introduce newlines, which is required to have a preprocessor output have valid directives

+## High-level TODOs

+- Inheritance graph searches proceed in depth-first left-right order for multiple inheritance.
+This produces problems--at least perceived but I would describe as un-intended--especially in the [Diamond problem](https://peps.python.org/pep-0253/).
+The plan is to first implement an explicit inheritance graph navigation to OOP_GET so that explicit routes or guidance can be taken to retrieve a member.
+When I figure out how to implement [C3 linearization](https://en.wikipedia.org/wiki/C3_linearization), that will supersede the depth-first left-right methodology.
+As long as the diamond problem is avoided or explicit paths are given when using OOP_GET, this will not break behavior.
+Thankfully, I have not decided to go the Python path where everything is an object and everything inherits from object, which guarantees the issues in the PEP-253 Diamond problem.
+- replace the scripts with a separate programe.
+This would make the order of operations a little complicated as a separate binary would need to be built to build the actual project, but would eliminate OS-dependent scripts and maybe even allow for use with non-hosted environments, though I already know `string.h` missing will be an issue.
+- Interfaces currently require extensive use of `void *` to stand in for arbitrary objects.
+It is possible with the current implementation to template interfaces and specify the types in these cases (and fully make this OOP methodology type-safe), but a standard method for referring to those template instances with a common interface name (otherwise they would be pretty bad interfaces) is missing and needs development.